qdrant/landing_page/qdrant-landing/content/documentation/cloud/_index.md

 ## Getting started with Qdrant Cloud

-To get started Qdrant Cloud:
+To get started with Qdrant Cloud:

 1. [**Set up an account**](/documentation/cloud/qdrant-cloud-setup/)
 2. [**Create a Qdrant cluster**](/documentation/cloud/create-cluster/)